Roxxers/roxbot/docs/commands.md

 ## How to use the docs

+### What is an alias?

+An alias is just another way of executing the command.
+Usually to shorten the command to be easier to type.
+If `emoji` is an alias of `emote`, using either `emoji` or `emote` will execute `emote`.

+### What do I do when a command wants a channel, user, role, etc.?

 When the command wants a CHANNEL, USER, MEMBER, or ROLE.
 This means the ID, name, or mention of that part of Discord.
 Role, User, and Member mentions start with a '@' and Channel mentions start with a '#'.
 A Member is the same as a User except a Member is explicitly a User in a Guild.

 ## Core Commands